Drug & Alcohol Rehab Dorset & Near Dorset

 At drug and alcohol rehab in Dorset, there are facilities for medically-assisted detoxes (as well as non-medical detoxes).
 This is not just restricted to alcohol – many different drug detoxes take place at rehab in Dorset.

-Patients usually spend between 3-10 days detoxing from drugs and potentially taking medication to keep them healthy throughout the detox.
+Rehab patients usually spend between 3-10 days detoxing from drugs and potentially taking medication to keep them healthy throughout the detox.

-Some patients will start the rest of their programme while they detox, whereas others (especially people with severe addiction) may need to wait until the detox is complete.
+Some patients will start the rest of their rehab programme while they detox, whereas others (especially people with severe addiction) may need to wait until the detox is complete.

-To give an example, medications that may be prescribed to treat cocaine dependence include propranolol, baclofen, tiagabine and topiramate [60].
+Medications that may be prescribed to treat cocaine dependence include propranolol, baclofen, tiagabine and topiramate [60].

 To learn more about how a drug and alcohol rehab in Dorset will help facilitate a safe and effective detox, give our team a call on 0800 088 66 86